RehabEngGroup/MOtoNMS/SetupFiles/README.md

 computation methods (Static Elaboration).

-The meaning of these files and how to create and validate them are described in the Setup Files sections of each chapter of the User Manual.
+The meaning of these files and how to create and validate them are described in the *Setup Files* sections of each chapter of the User Manual.

-"xsd" folder includes XML Schema required for the validation procedure described in Appendix B of the User Manual.
+*xsd* folder includes XML Schema required for the validation procedure described in Appendix B of the User Manual.